Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Abstract

 \section{Abstract}

 {Given an undirected graph~$G=(V,E)$ the NP-hard \textsc{Strong Triadic Closure (STC)} problem asks for a labeling of the edges as \emph{weak} and \emph{strong} such that at most~$k$ edges are weak and for each induced~$P_3$ in~$G$ at least one edge is weak.
 In this work, we study the following generalizations of \textsc{STC} with~$c$ different strong edge colors.
 In \textsc{Multi-STC} an induced~$P_3$ may receive two strong labels as long as they are different.
 In \textsc{Edge-List Multi-STC} and \textsc{Vertex-List Multi-STC} we may additionally restrict the set of permitted colors for each edge of~$G$.
-We show that, under the ETH, \textsc{Edge-List Multi-STC} and \textsc{Vertex-List Multi-STC} cannot be solved in time~$2^{o(|V|^2)}$, and that \textsc{Multi-STC} is NP-hard for every fixed~$c$.
-We then \iflong proceed with a parameterized complexity analysis in which we\fi extend previous fixed-parameter tractability results and kernelizations for STC~[Golovach et al., SWAT~'18, Grüttemeier and Komusiewicz, WG~'18] to the three variants with multiple edge colors or outline the limits of such an extension.}
+We show that, under the Exponential Time Hypothesis (ETH), \textsc{Edge-List Multi-STC} and \textsc{Vertex-List Multi-STC} cannot be solved in time~$2^{o(|V|^2)}$.
+We then \iflong proceed with a parameterized complexity analysis in which we \fi extend previous fixed-parameter tractability results and kernelizations for STC~[Golovach et al., Algorithmica~'20, Grüttemeier and Komusiewicz, Algorithmica~'20] to the three variants with multiple edge colors or outline the limits of such an extension.}

 \marginpar{ } \marginpar{ }